tmastrom/mastro-photo/README.md

 Trying out Next.js with [Cloudinary](https://cloudinary.com) for a photography portfolio app.

-Bootstrapped from the Next.js with Cloudinary example app and deployed to Vercel
+Bootstrapped from the Next.js with Cloudinary example app and deployed to https://mastro-photo.vercel.app/ using Vercel
 ```bash
 yarn create next-app --example with-cloudinary nextjs-image-gallery
 ```